Bangkit-2022-NusaL/NusaL-CC/README.md

       To initiate a VM,
       1. On GCP console, go to **Navigation Menu -> Compute Engine -> VM instances**
       2. Click on **Create Instance**
-      3. Specify a VM name 'mongo-nusal'
+      3. Specify a VM name `mongo-nusal`
-      4. Use the previously set region and zone 'asia-southeast2-a'
+      4. Use the previously set region and zone `asia-southeast2-a`
-      5. Select Machine Configuration using series 'E2' and machine type 'e2-medium', <br>
+      5. Select Machine Configuration using series `E2` and machine type `e2-medium`, <br>
          > Since need it for general purposes only, E2 machines offers a good balance of price and performance, and are suitable for a wide variety of common workloads including databases.

     <br>